This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Heat a large cast iron skillet over medium-high heat and add olive oil and butter, potatoes, garlic, thyme, rosemary, and oregano.
-Cook for about 3 minutes, stir, and cook for an additional 3 minutes until fork tender.
-Remove and set aside on a plate.
+• Heat a large cast iron skillet over medium-high heat and add 1 tablespoon olive oil, 1 pound sliced Yukon gold potatoes, ยผ teaspoon garlic powder, and season with salt and ground black pepper.
+Cook for about 5 minutes before stirring.
+Continue to cook for an additional 10-15 minutes, stirring occasionally, until the potatoes are fork tender.
+Remove them from the skillet and set aside on a plate.

-• Turn the skillet to high heat.
-Add the 1 tablespoon butter and steak bites.
-Let the steak sear for a minute, and then continue to stir the steak until they are golden brown.
+• Turn the heat up to high.
+Add 1 ยผ pound sirloin steak and season with salt and ground black pepper.
+Let the steak sear for a minute, then stir and cook the steak bites until they are golden brown, about 4-5 minutes total.

 Video